alnour93/SQLChain-Using-Gemma-Langchain/README.md

 ## Overview

 **LangChain** provides a seamless way to interact with SQL databases using the power of large language models.
-By leveraging SQL, users can securely query and manipulate data stored in CSV files.
+By leveraging langchain, users can  query and manipulate data using natural language.

 ## Methodology